jennifer-ryan/iris-data-set-project/README.md

 ## Averages
 Simply observing the averages of each measurement by species seems to demonstrate significant differences between the species.
 For instance, setosa has the smallest sepal length, petal length and petal width measurements and yet the largest sepal widths.
 None of the species individual averages are close to the overall average for all species.
+The difference between species seems much more pronounced for petal measurements than sepal measurements

 ## Standard Deviation
 How close measurements are the to average - how wide is the bell curve?
 Is there even a bell curve?
 Is the data normally distributed?